 Key takeaways by taxpayers.

-1. Taxpayers are not expected to pay minimum tax until the petition is heard and determined.
+1. Taxpayers are not required to pay minimum tax until the petition is heard and thereafter determined.

 2. The court agreed to hear and determine the petition before the second instalment becomes due.

-3. KRA has indicated through a public notice to abide to the Order given by the High Court.
+3. Kenya Revenue Authority has indicated through a public notice to abide to the Order given by the High Court.